ICarly (2021 TV series): Casting

 In March 2021, it was reported that Laci Mosley had been cast as Harper, Carly's new roommate and best friend, and that Jaidyn Triplett had been cast as Millicent, Freddie's snarky and social media-obsessed step-daughter.
-Since the announcement of her casting, Mosley has been the target of attacks from fans who saw her as a replacement for Jennette McCurdy's character from the original.
+Since the announcement of her casting, Mosley has been the target of attacks from fans who saw her as a replacement for McCurdy's character from the original.
 In response, Franchesca Ramsey, one of the writers of the show, tweeted "Laci's character Harper isn't replacing Sam.
 No one could replace Jennette McCurdy or her incredible talent!
 But it's both racist as hell & completely unfair to decide that Laci hasn't earned her role especially since the show isn't even out yet!!"

 Filming

 In March 2021, filming for the revival had officially begun.
 Production on the first season ended on June 25, 2021.
 Production on the second season began in October 2021 and ended on February 2, 2022.